1940

 air with clients.
 Any occasion that Jack had the time to use a TWA private plane for personal

-business was more the exception than the rule.
-He didn't have much of a personal life- period.
+business was more the exception than the rule, he didn't have much of a personal life- period.

 Jack Frye also flew on TWA passenger airliners regularly, at which, he was sometimes the